Mr-Sunglasses/Readify/README.md

 # Readify

-A Python tool for Rendering README to your Browsers files using your Browser.
+A Python tool for Rendering README files to your Browsers.

 ## Setup
 ```bash